sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/README.md

 1. In the `success` method of your AJAX requests, just `console.log` the server's response for now.

+1. If you haven't yet, make a new git commit.
+Give it a descriptive commit message.

 **Add routes to server.**

 1. Since your client-side event handlers are going to make AJAX requests, let's tell the server to expect those kinds of requests.
 In the routes section of your server code, add skeletons for all of the RESTful routes listed above.

 1. Don't fully fill in the function that says how the server should respond to each type of request, just start with a comment that says how the route *will* respond when you're done, and a `res.sendStatus(200)`.

+1. Make another new commit.

 **Move data to the database**